joscha-sat/Angular17Template/README.md

 ## Components:

-- Reusable components: src/app/shared --> Base components that can be reused with different data / style via @Input() / @Output()

-- Components: src/app/components --> A view is split into different component blocks, here are the different component blocks for the view (uses reusable components)
+- Reusable components: src/app/shared --> Base components that can be reused with different data / style via @Input() / @Output() ifferent component blocks, here are the different component blocks for the view (uses reusable components)

 - Views / Pages src/app/views --> Views use the component blocks to display the full UI.
 It is used as a kind of "Layout-Component" for the different component blocks and are use in the routing